-The steady state models built for the 2017 10-Year Assessment include revised system topology based on projects that were placed in service in the model year, or were anticipated to be placed in service by June 15 of that year.
+The steady state models built for the 2018 10-Year Assessment include revised system topology based on projects that were placed in service by the model year, or were anticipated to be placed in service by June 15 of that year.
 Refer to Table PF-1, Table PF-2, and Table PF-3 for projects that were included in the analyses.

 Normal (Category P0) Conditions